 Nobody wants to get hurt on the job.
 Instead, most of us would much rather be healthy and working.
-Accidents do happen, however, and if you were involved in one at work and are now facing resistance as you attempt to apply for workers’ comp, you may need to hire a personal injury lawyer to help get you the benefits you deserve.
+Accidents do happen, however, and if you were involved in one at work and are now facing resistance as you attempt to apply for workers’ compensation, you may need to hire a personal injury lawyer to help get you the benefits you deserve.

 When Should You File a Claim?